vigo/django2-project-template/README.md

 ## Requirements

-- Latest Python 3.6+ runtime environment.
-Current version: `3.6.4`
+- Latest `Python 3.7.0` runtime environment.
 - `pip`, `virtualenv`, `virtualenvwrapper`
 - If you like to run Rake Tasks, you need `Ruby` too but not required: `2.5.0`